In this article, you will learn

 . -

-VDP Object Creation Tools [29] – use these tools to create additional graphic elements with dynamically variable fill and stroke colors.
-Holding this tool opens a dropdown menu with further options:
+VDP Object Creation Tools [29] – used to create additional graphic VDP objects whose fill and stroke colors can be set variable.
+Holding the tool button opens a dropdown menu with additional shape options:

-- VDP Rectangle Tool – click and drag to create a rectangle.
-The keyboard shortcut for the VDP Rectangle Tool is
+VDP Rectangle Tool – click and drag to draw a rectangle.
+The shortcut key for the VDP Rectangle Tool is

 (R)